-- Keep within the specified pressure and temperature range. - Only use the measuring device in full compliance with the data on the nameplate and the general conditions listed in the Operating Instructions and supplementary documentation. - Based on the nameplate, check whether the ordered device is permitted for the intended use in the hazardous area (e.g. explosion protection, pressure vessel safety). - Use the measuring device only for media to which the process-wetted materials are sufficiently resistant. - Protect the measuring device permanently against corrosion from environmental influences.
+- Only use the measuring device in full compliance with the data on the nameplate and the general conditions listed in the Operating Instructions and supplementary documentation. - Check the nameplate to verify if the device ordered can be put to its intended use in the approval-related area (e.g. explosion protection, pressure vessel safety). - Use the measuring device only for media against which the process-wetted materials are adequately resistant. - Protect the measuring device permanently against corrosion from environmental influences.